NFDUMP

 X All flags on.

-The ordering of the flags is not relevant.
-Flags not mentioned are treated as don't care.
+don't care.
 In order to get those flows with only the SYN

 flag set, use the syntax 'flags S and not flags AFRPU'.